bluz71/vim-mistfly-statusline/README.md

 ### mistflyExcludePatterns

-The `mistflyExcludePatterns` option is a list containing file path patterns which will be ignored when creating a `statusline`.
+The `mistflyExcludePatterns` option is a list containing file path patterns which will be ignored when creating a `statusline`, instead the default Vim `statusline` will instead be set.

 The default exclude patterns is an empty list.

-For example, to avoid setting the status line for Jqplay buffers:
+For example, to avoid setting a `mistfly` `statusline` for `Jqplay` buffers:

 ```vim
 let g:mistflyExcludePatterns = ['jq-filter://.*', 'jq-output://.*']